themesberg/flowbite-svelte/src/routes/docs/components/video.md

 ---
 layout: componentLayout
 title: Svelte Video - Flowbite
-breadcrumb_title: Video
+breadcrumb_title: Svelte Video
+component_title: Video
 dir: Components
 description: Use the video component to configure an embedded video player using native HTML 5 functionality based on the utility classes from Tailwind CSS
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils' import { Heading, P, A } from '$lib' import { props as items } from '../../props/Video.json'
+  import { TableProp, TableDefaultRow, } from '../../utils' import { Heading, P, A } from '$lib' import { props as items } from '../../props/Video.json'